What Are Special Purpose Vehicles In The Stock Market?

 What Is a Special Purpose Vehicle?

+The key feature of an SPV is its legal separation from the parent entity, allowing it to independently own assets, incur liabilities, and enter into contracts.
 Imagine a large company wants to build a new metro line in a city.
 Instead of taking on the project under its main brand, it sets up an SPV to manage everything related to that metro line, from raising funds to signing contracts.
-The main company still controls the SPV but keeps the financial and legal responsibilities separate.

 Why Are SPVs Created?

 • Risk management: This is one of the most common reasons.
-If the SPV faces losses, the parent company is not automatically dragged into financial or legal trouble.
-This is especially useful when handling large, risky, or long-term projects.
+If the SPV faces losses, the impact is generally contained within the SPV, although outcomes may depend on legal, financial, or contractual arrangements.

 • Project financing: Many infrastructure and real estate projects require huge sums of money.
 By forming an SPV, companies can make the project look independent and raise funds specifically for it, often with greater ease.